nicktheo59/non-nicktheo59.github.io/index.md

 ***

-Lua - Scripts for programming Keithley Machines to measure POWER / I-V Curves of Dye Synthesized Solar Cells of any size by sweeping Current and Voltage
+Lua - Wrote scripts for programming Keithley Machines to measure POWER / I-V Curves of Dye Synthesized Solar Cells of any size by sweeping Current and Voltage

 Mathematica - Managing Packages and a Notebook to visualise the efficiency of Dye Synthesized Solar Cells under fluorescent and outdoor light sources (Measuring the Shockley-Queisser limit)